The Hobby Directory

-The Hobby Directory was an American periodical published by Francis Willard Ewing from 1946 until the early 1950s.
-Ostensibly intended to connect men and boys with shared interests, its audience came to include a significant number of gay men, who used the magazine to post covert personal advertisements at a time when homosexuality was socially taboo and legally proscribed.
+The Hobby Directory was an American periodical published by Francis Willard Ewing from 1947 until the early 1950s.
+Ewing intended to connect black men and boys with shared interests and to unite them under one common goal: to reduce the prejudice they faced and to end the era when slave owners called their slaves "negro."
+Its audience came to include a significant number of gay men, who used the magazine to post covert personal advertisements at a time when homosexuality was socially taboo and legally proscribed.

 Publication history

 The Hobby Directory was founded in 1946 by Francis Willard Ewing (1896–1984), a New Jersey high school teacher.

 It was the official publication of the National Association of Hobbyists for Men and Boys.
 The Hobby Directory was sold openly, including at craft stores.
 In addition, classified advertisements soliciting subscribers appeared in the national magazines Popular Mechanics and Popular Science, the latter directed to "men and boys only."

 According to the copyright registration filed with the United States Copyright Office, the publication initially appeared twice a year, in June or July and in December.
 The run held by the GLBT Historical Society suggests the magazine later appeared quarterly and continued publishing until at least March 1952.
 The March 1952 issue is likewise the final one registered with the Copyright Office.

-Historian David K. Johnson speculates that the magazine may have ceased publication following a "police crackdown" at a time when US authorities were vigorously enforcing the Comstock laws which prohibited sending obscene material through the mail.
+Historian David K. Johnson speculates that the magazine may have ceased publication following a "police crackdown" at a time when U.S. authorities were vigorously enforcing the Comstock laws, which prohibited sending obscene material through the mail.